-Most wallbox manufacturers or suppliers will be able to help you with the government’s Plug-in Car Grant.
-This sees the government contributing up to 75% or £500 towards the cost of the wallbox.
+Most wallbox manufacturers or suppliers will be able to help you with the government’s home charging grant.
+This sees the government contributing up to 75% or £350 (down from £500 from 1 April 2020) towards the cost of the wallbox.
 You may be asked to provide evidence of your car ownership and proof of your address.

 How is a wallbox installed?

 It’ll make most sense to most people to have their wallbox installed by an approved electrician organised through the manufacturer or supplier.
 You can use a qualified third-party electrician, but it’ll still need commissioning by an approved installer.
 Installing a wallbox is not a DIY job.

 The complexity of your wallbox installation and the time it’ll take depends on a number of factors.
 The easiest installs are usually where the wallbox is mounted close to the electricity meter.
 In these instances, the wallbox installation time could be as little as two hours.

 If you want – or need – the wallbox somewhere else, it could require floorboards to be lifted or furniture to be moved.
 But even in these situations, you should be up and running in around half a day.